LucvZon/illumina-metagenomic-analysis-manual/README.md

 2. **De novo assembly**
   - Perform de novo assembly of the host-filtered reads to create contigs with [SPades](https://github.com/ablab/spades).
-  - Rename contigs.
-  - Aggregate contigs.

 3. **Taxonomic classification**
   - Annotate the aggregated contigs by assigning taxonomic classifications to them based on sequence similarity to known proteins in a database using [diamond blastx](https://github.com/bbuchfink/diamond).
-  - Split the combined annotation file back into individual annotation files for each sample.
-  - Parse diamond output with **post_process_diamond.py**.

 4. **Extracting Viral Sequences and Analyzing Mapped Reads**
-  - Extract contigs that have been annotated as viral.
+  - Extract contigs for annotated, unannotated and viral contigs.
-  - Map the quality-filtered and host-filtered reads back to the assembled contigs to quantify the abundance of different contigs in each sample with bwa.
+  - Map the quality-filtered and host-filtered reads back to the assembled contigs to quantify the abundance of different contigs in each sample.
-  - Extract mapped reads for each annotation file with samtools.
+  - Extract and count mapped reads for each annotation file.
-  - Count number of mapped reads with samtools.
-  - Extract contigs for annotated, unannotated and viral contigs with seqkit.